Kenneth Leslie: Second marriage

 Leslie also came up with the idea of The Challenger, "an anti-fascist comic book which appeared sporadically in 1944 and once in 1945, this last time in a 64 page "deluxe" edition which had a press run of 400,000 and sold at 10 cents.
 The cover of the 1945 edition shows youths of the white, yellow and black races battling green demons of fear, hate and greed.
 Gerald Richardson, the editor, made use of nationally known cartoonists in this attempt to counter the mass production of fascist propaganda aimed at the young."

-In 1945, fascism had descreased in comparison to the start of World War II and so was 'fascist propaganda'.
-During this time period, fascism as a Western threat decreased, however, communism in the western world was a developing threar.
+In 1945, fascism had decreased in comparison to the start of World War II and so was 'fascist propaganda'.
+During this time period, fascism as a Western threat decreased, however, communism in the western world was a developing threat.
 Leslie was a part of the anti-fascist coalition.
 Leslie criticized the Catholic Church as enablers of fascism and was later criticized by its supporters as an enabler of Communism.
 After he called the Church anti-semitic, he was called anti-Catholic.
 Typical of the attacks on him was a "widely-distributed Roman Catholic newspaper in 1947 [that] described The Protestant as the 'Red Hope' and accused Leslie of serving faithfully 'the Moscow purpose to wipe out the Catholic Church, as the chief moral obstacle in the path to Soviet World domination."

 At the same time, by Leslie's account, he was fighting to maintain control over editorial policy against executive staff of The Protestant who were supporters of the Communist Party.
-As a result of that struggle, six members of the executive resigned in November 1946, "allegedly because of Leslie’s dictatorial, one-man control of the publication."
+As a result of that struggle, six members of the executive resigned in November 1946, "allegedly because of Leslie's dictatorial, one-man control of the publication."

 After this, Leslie's financial support and "his personal prestige, became severely diminished."
-To make matters worse, his wife discovered he was "having an affair with his private secretary, Cathy, a Polish-American girl some thirty years younger than himself," and filed for divorce.
+To make matters worse, his wife discovered he was "having an affair with his private secretary, Kathy, a Polish-American girl some thirty years younger than himself," and filed for divorce.
 Since Leslie had never taken a proper salary from The Protestant, this left him with no personal income.

 Following this, Leslie was scrutinised by the FBI as well as Senator Joseph McCarthy's anti-communist crusade.
 In addition, he was listed as one of the top 50 communist "fellow travelers and innocent dupes" on the Life Magazine alongside figures including Albert Einstein, Norman Mailer, Leonard Bernstein, Arthur Miller and Langston Hughes."

-In 1949 Leslie returned to Nova Scotia permanently.
+In 1949, Leslie returned to Nova Scotia permanently.